wpsmith/simple-twitter-connect/readme.txt

 = 0.4 =
 * Warning about shortlinks.
 * Login now displays an error message when somebody attempts to login as a user that isn't recognized yet.
+* Added Tweetmeme button plugin (STC is compatible with the already existing TweetMeme plugins also, but for completeness, this needed to be in STC as well).

 = 0.3.1 =
 * Fixed error in 0.3 that caused comments to not load on some server configurations.